rawsrc/PDOPlusPlus/README.md

  ![PDOPlusPlus Concept](/PDOPlusPlusOut.png)

-Since, the version 3.x, it is also possible to mix the way you inject your values within the same SQL string !
+Since, the version 3.x, it is also possible to mix the way you inject your values into the same SQL string !

 To cover all use cases, there's now 7 different injectors:
 - `injectorInSql()`: injected values are directly escaped (plain sql). **THIS IS THE DEFAULT INJECTOR**